brigadier/geodata2/README.md

 #### Note:
 * Uses [Simplepool](https://github.com/brigadier/simplepool) pools.
 You might not like it as `simplepool` uses quite unconventional thing - it compiles pool proc names and other data in a RAM beam module.
+* v 1.0.0 is incompatible with earlier versions in every possible way.

 Build
 -----